pinobatch/numism/docs/nes_emu_testing.md

 `vbl_clear_time`, `vram_access`, and a fifth test for the power-up palette.
 I'm excluding the last, whose result is not repeatable.

-- Mesen, FCEUX, Nintendulator, and PocketNES pass
+- Mesen, FCEUX, Nintendulator, and PocketNES: 4/4
 - No$nes: 3/4
   Failed `vbl_clear_time` ($03)
 - NESten: 1/4